DataFire/Integrations/integrations/generated/amazonaws_ec2/README.md

   * items [LaunchTemplate](#launchtemplate)

 ### LaunchTemplateSpecification
 * LaunchTemplateSpecification `object`: The launch template to use.
-You must specify either the launch template ID or launch template name in the request.
+You must specify either the launch template ID or launch template name in the request, but not both.
   * LaunchTemplateId [String](#string)
   * LaunchTemplateName [String](#string)
   * Version [String](#string)